kubos/kubos/docs/os-docs/linux-docs/kubos-linux-recovery.rst

 If that fails, then the system will stop attempting to load an OS and will instead just present the U-Boot CLI.

+If, for some reason, the internal counter cannot be increased, the recovery system simply fails to take any action.

+The recovery system will also be triggered if U-Boot detects that the Kubos Linux kernel file has become corrupted, no matter what state the boot counter is in.

 Environment Variables
 ---------------------